 Don’t limit yourself to one landing page, though.
 You should ideally have multiple landing pages that speak to specific needs and desires of different buyer personas, at multiple stages of the sales funnel.
 Or, if you market to multiple business types, design a landing page for each type of business.

-- Do you want the lead to sign up for a course or webinar?
+- Should they sign up for a course or webinar?

-- Download an ebook or whitepaper?
+- Is the end result for them to download an ebook or whitepaper?

 - State one or more benefits of your product or service

-Place the lead form “above the fold.”
+Place the lead form above the fold

-- If prospective leads are easily able to navigate away from the landing page, there’s less of a chance that they’ll complete the lead form.
+- What should you not include?
+A navigation bar or link back to your homepage.
+If visitors are easily able to navigate away from the landing page, there’s less of a chance that they’ll complete the lead form.